oVirt/ovirt-site/source/feature/fence-kdump.html.md

 *   To include HMAC signature to message
 *   To receive kdump status notification (STARTED, DUMPING, FINISHED, ERROR, ...) and send the status
 *   To use TCP protocol

+## Fencing flow with fence kdump

+Fence kdump will be inserted into current fencing flow just before hard fencing, details are in [Automatic Fencing in oVirt 3.5](Automatic_Fencing#Automatic_Fencing_in_oVirt_3.5).

 ## Open questions/issues